jamesfmackenzie/jamesfmackenzie.github.io/_drafts/transferring_files_from_pc_to_st/2016-02-06-use-rs232-serial-cable-and-ghostlink-to-transfer-files-from-pc-to-st.md

 This instructs DOSBox to configure a virtual port (COM1) and map it to the real/physical interface COM3.

-### 5. Download XControl

-XControl is a replacement Control Panel for the ST. Most importantly for us, it allows us to configure the ST's serial port.
-You can download it <a href="https://sites.google.com/site/stessential/control-panel-replacements/xcontrol" target="_blank">here</a>.

-### 6. Transfer Ghostlink and XControl to the ST
+### 5. Transfer Ghostlink to the ST

-Before we can transfer any files down the serial cable, we need to copy a few files across to the ST. On your PC, prepare an [ST-compatible floppy disk]({% post_url transferring_files_from_pc_to_st/2016-01-30-use-floppy-disk-to-transfer-files-from-pc-to-st %}) and copy the following onto it:
+Before we can transfer any files down the serial cable, we need to copy the Ghostlink program across to the ST via conventional means.
+On your PC, prepare an [ST-compatible floppy disk]({% post_url transferring_files_from_pc_to_st/2016-01-30-use-floppy-disk-to-transfer-files-from-pc-to-st %}) and copy <code>STMASTER.PRG</code> (from the downloaded Ghostlink archive) onto it.

+### 6. Launch STMASTER.PRG

+Switch your ST to medium resolution, then launch <code>STMASTER.PRG</code>.
+When it loads up, configure it as follows:

+INSERT GHOSTLINK SCREENSHOT HERE

+This means: "map the Z: drive on your ST to the C: drive on your PC".
+Once you're done, hit Install.
+Ghostlink appears to quit with nothing happening - but don't worry, it's now memory resident and ready for use.

+### 8. Prepare files for transfer

+Back on the PC, create a new directory and copy the following files into it:

-* <code>STMASTER.PRG</code> (from the downloaded Ghostlink archive)
+* <code>PCSLAVE.EXE</code> (this is part of the downloaded Ghostlink archive - see above)
-* <code>XCONT_UK.ACC</code> (from the downloaded XControl archive)
-* <code>MODEM.CPX</code> (from the downloaded XControl archive)

-This is the bare minimum you need on the ST to get Ghostlink file transfer working.
+* Any files you want to transfer to the ST

+INSERT SCREENSHOT OF DIRECTORY HERE

+### 9. Launch DOSBox, mount file share

+Launch DOSBox and type the following to mount your file share as the C: drive:

+{% highlight bash %}
+mount C: <MY REAL >
+{% endhighlight %}

+For this example:
+{% highlight bash %}
+serial1=directserial realport:com3
+{% endhighlight %}

+Pop the newly created floppy disk in your ST and reboot.
+This'll load the custom Control Panel, giving you access to modify the serial port settings.

 ### 6. Launch STMaster.prg

 Back on the ST, launch STMaster.prg and configure as follows:

-INSERT SCREENSHOT AND CONFIG OPTIONS HERE
+INSERT SCREENSHOT AND CONFIG OPTIONS HERE ...

 TRY 19200 FIRST, BUT WHAT IS THE HIGHEST BAUD RATE?